World Cup 2018: Odds and Predictions for Saturday Quarter-Final Matches

 Dolphins in Russia, predict their home country will win World Cup match against Croatia https://t.co/YQ8QmKmfSw

-Russia have from somewhere summoned a strength at this home World Cup, but Uruguay's 3-0 win in the group stage showed they can be unsettled and perhaps don't possess the fortitude to come back from falling first.
+Russia have summoned an hitherto unseen strength at this home World Cup, but Uruguay's 3-0 win in the group stage showed they can be unsettled and perhaps don't possess the fortitude to come back from falling first.

-Their penalty-shootout win over Denmark in the round of 16 was Croatia's first time going behind in a game, but they persevered and came back to progress, suggesting it's they who have the edge in the all-important mental game.
+Croatia's round-of-16 game against Denmark was the first in which they went behind at this tournament, but they persevered and came back to progress, suggesting they have the edge in the all-important mental battle.

 No Rooney, No Zlatan, No Drama for England and Sweden